 One handy function I’ve added to .bashrc (so it is always available) under Cygwin (the LINUX command environment for Windows) works out the current working version of a document.
-It assumes that you keep copies that have a version number or date in the file name that will sort correctly. # Opens the latest version of a file using the Windows default application # Assumes that you have a range of files that can be identified using some for of prefix # and that the last part of the file contains a version number or date that sorts in the correct order # e.
+It assumes that you keep copies that have a version number or date in the file name that will sort correctly.
+You can use it with an alias like this: If you name your documents sensibly such as “a-document-2009-07-20.doc” or “a-document-v01.01.doc”, then the latest version of the file will be opened in the default application

 USB Drives of all kinds need to be backed up and the best backup is an automatic one (it’s the only way to make sure that it gets done!).
 So here is one recipe for doing just that using RSYNC and some BASH scripting magic.
 I’ve split this into two files.
 You don’t have to do this of course and one may well be better for you.
 I used two because I can run the second one manually as well.